310g17/LibrarySystem2.0/README.md

 <h2>Changes since V2.0</h2>
 <h3> Addition of Google Translate to the page </h3> <br>
-In this new version of the website the menus leading up to the borrowing of books have beenn given a google translate button.
-This button works by choosing a language and then click submmit to change the entirety of the page to the selected page.
-This uses the HTML api for google translate and use scripts to translate the website.
+In this new version of the website the menus leading up to the borrowing of books have been given a Google translate button.
+This button works by choosing a language and then click submit to change the entirety of the page to the selected page.
+This uses the HTML API for google translate and use scripts to translate the website.

+This new feature can help users translate the page with ease.
+Those who are unfamiliar with English may have a better time operating the system as it is more user friendly.
+This also helps with localization of the system. <br>

 ![alt text](ReadMeRsc/Gtl.png)